Login

 • Front and back V-brakes

-The MX16 has an alloy crossbar frame and steel fork.
-It&#;s intended for riders between 110cm and 120cm tall and has a claimed weight of 9.4kg.
+The Ridgeback MX16 is designed for young off-road enthusiasts featuring 16in wheels wrapped in grippy Vee VRB tires.
+The alloy crossbar frame paired with a steel fork is intended for riders between 110cm and 120cm tall, with a claimed weight of 9.4kg.

 Black Mountain Bikes Skøg

-• Another Black Mountain bike that can grow with your kid
+• Another Black Mountain model that adapts as your child grows

 • Lightweight frame

-Your child&#;s second pedal bike may not only increase in size, but in features too.
-The bigger wheels (18-20in) will be shod with wider tyres, and the larger frame will be complemented with slightly wider handlebars and longer cranks.
+Your child's second pedal bike may not only increase in size but also features.
+The larger wheels (18-20in) will come with wider tires, complemented by a more oversized frame, slightly wider handlebars, and longer cranks.

 Specialized Riprock 20